BigCalc/passy/README.md

-<ProjectName> Source
+Passy Source
 ============

-This is a stub package.
-Clone & edit it to create your own npm libraries.
+This is a utility module for common password related code.
+Ensures best practices.

 Install
 -------
 ```
-npm install xxxx
+npm install passy
 ```

 Usage